Perumbavoor Assembly constituency

 Perumbavoor State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Chalakudy Lok Sabha constituency.

-As of the 2021 Assembly elections, the current MLA is Eldhose Kunnappilly of INC.
+As of the 2026 Assembly elections, the current MLA is Manoj Moothedan of INC.

 Local self-governed segments

 Perumbavoor Assembly constituency is composed of the following local self-governed segments: